wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

   }
 ```

-The above method will communicate with Android so we have to update code in the `MainActivity` class.
+The above method will communicate with Android so we have to update the code in the `MainActivity` class.
 Add `endCall` clauses to `when` statement inside the `addFlutterChannelListener` method:

 ```kotlin
 when (call.method) {